DataCollaborativeForJustice/DOC_Jail_Population_Timeseries/README.md

 To gain a better understanding of the trends within each exogenous variable (misdemeanor, nonviolent & violent felony crime and arrest counts), we conducted the same descriptive and exploratory tests as mentioned above for the exogenous variables (seasonal decomposition, ADF tests, ACF and PACF).

-## Step 3: Model Training & Cross-Validation**
+## Step 3: Model Training & Cross-Validation

-In this notebook we will create a method that iterates through the possible ARIMA parameters (p,d,q) and measure the average mean absolute error (MAE) across a number of train-test splits conducted using a [rolling-window technique](https://medium.com/@soumyachess1496/cross-validation-in-time-series-566ae4981ce4).
-Doing so allows us to pick the best model based on the out-of-sample performance and will ensure our future predictions are as accurate as possible.
+In this notebook we will create a method that iterates through the possible ARIMA parameters (p,d,q) and measures the average mean absolute error (MAE) across a number of train-test splits conducted using a [rolling-window technique](https://medium.com/@soumyachess1496/cross-validation-in-time-series-566ae4981ce4).
+Doing so allows us to pick the best model based on the out-of-sample performance and will ensure our future projections are as accurate as possible.

 After further investigation, not included in this notebook, we have decided to look into the following exogenous variables: